EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 #### Lightweight Delivery Model

-Executive commissions and pays for (either directly or through some compensatory mechanism) Core and Supported resources from international, national, institutional and commercial providers through existing mechanisms (e.g. Framework Programme instruments such as Virtual Access)
+The Executive commissions and pays for (either directly or through some compensatory mechanism) Core and Supported resources from international, national, institutional and commercial providers through existing mechanisms (e.g. Framework Programme instruments such as Virtual Access)